Education (ED)

 Credit arranged

 This seminar is intended to help facilitate a community among doctoral students and build an understanding of the processes and strategies necessary for success in the doctoral program.
-(Fall only)
+Typically Offered: Fall.

 Prereqs: Enrollment in a doctoral program

 The seminar is intended for those doctoral students who have completed all or most of their course work.
 The seminar will focus on preparation for the preliminary examination and advancement to candidacy.
 Preparation of the dissertation proposal will also be covered.
-(Spring only)
+Typically Offered: Spring.

 Prereqs: Enrollment in a doctoral program